Skip to Content

 • You can also take a road trip down the Oregon Coast

-Our time at Olympic National Park and Whistler had us in an outdoorsy mood and we thought it would be fun to see the city from the lake, after seeing the lake from so many different sides of the city.
+Our time at Olympic National Park and Whistler had us in an outdoorsy mood.
+We thought it would be fun to see the city from the lake, after seeing the lake from so many different sides of the city.

 We rented kayaks from Moss Bay, on the south-east shore, but there are other outfitters around the lake as well.
-They gave us touring kayaks, which have a narrow shape so that they are fast and easy to maneuver.
+They gave us touring kayaks, which have a narrow shape that makes them fast and easy to maneuver.

-They feel a bit less stable than the sit-on-tops we’re used to and have a rudder that you steer with foot pedals.
-This took some getting used to, but I got the hang of it.
-Rich and Tween Traveler shared a double and I had a single to myself (as usual).
+They felt a bit less stable than the sit-on-tops we’re used to and have a rudder that you steer with foot pedals.
+It took a few minutes to get the hang of it, but once I did I liked the maneuverability they had.
+Rich and Tween Traveler shared a double while I had a single to myself.

 Because the kayaks were fast, we were able to paddle the length of the lake and back in about an hour.
 We glided by a houseboat community and managed to reach Gasworks Park.

-On our return to the south end of the lake we did indeed have great views of the city.
-Alas, I didn’t want to risk bringing my camera onto the kayak so we just had to enjoy the views in the moment, which we very much did.
+On our return to the south end of the lake we had great views of the city.
+Alas, I didn’t want to risk bringing my camera into the kayak.
+We had to simply enjoy the views in the moment, which we very much did.

 Lunch on Lake Union

-Before our kayaking excursion we had lunch at Duke’s Seafood.
-We picked it mostly for its proximity to Moss Bay and its enticing lakeside patio.
-But it was a really great lunch and the tab was pretty reasonable for a waterfront seafood restaurant.
+Before kayaking, we had lunch at Duke’s Seafood.
+We picked it mostly for its enticing lakeside patio and proximity to Moss Bay.
+But it was an enjoyable lunch and the tab was pretty reasonable for a waterfront seafood restaurant.

-Rich and I each had a bowl of soup — outrageously good lobster bisque for me; rich, herby clam chowder for him.
-The we split a Dungeness crab cake sandwich, on sourdough with fresh aioli and sweet potato fried.
-The crab cake has an ample amount of crab, which I like to see.
+Rich and I each had a bowl of soup — outrageously good lobster bisque for me; rich, herbaceous clam chowder for him.
+Then we split a Dungeness crab-cake sandwich on sourdough with fresh aioli and sweet potato fries.
+The crab cake had a good crab-to-breadcrumb ratio.

 Tip: The “dingy” of soup is small.
 Given how good the soups are, get a cup or a bowl.

 Tween Traveler ordered the cod and chips off the kids’ menu.
 It was made in-house with fresh cod.
-The kids menu also had shrimp and grilled chicken.
-I always like tipping my hat to restaurants that give kids’ dishes the same attention they give everything else.
+The kids’ menu also had shrimp and grilled chicken.
+I like restaurants that give kids’ dishes the same attention they give everything else.

-They have a good cocktail menu but with an afternoon of paddling ahead we stuck to Pacific Northwest beer.
+They have a good cocktail menu, but with an afternoon of paddling ahead of us, we stuck to Pacific Northwest beer.

 Explore the Elliott Bay Shoreline

 It has a wooded area as well as a beach, cement boardwalk and playground.
-Rich and I took a ten-minute stroll along a beach to the park’s marina and back while Tween Traveler happily availed herself of some fun climbing structures.
+Rich and I took a ten-minute stroll along a beach to the park’s marina and back while Tween Traveler happily tackled some fun climbing structures.

-On the way there we passed through Bellmar’s busy Market Street and the funky Fremont neighborhood.
+On the way, we passed through Bellmar’s busy Market Street and the funky Fremont neighborhood.
 Both looked interesting with local restaurants, doughnut shops and stores.
 We probably would have stopped to walk around had it been close to either breakfast or lunchtime, or even time afternoon coffee.
+Next time

 Tip: Keep your eyes peeled for the troll when you pass under the Fremont Bridge.

-On our way back to downtown we stopped at Ballard Locks (the ones we chose not to kayak to).
-They have a botanic garden with scenic walking paths on one side and a small park with lawns and a promenade on the other.
+On our way back downtown, we stopped at Ballard Locks (the ones we chose not to kayak to).
+The property has a botanic garden with scenic walking paths on one side and a small park with lawns and a promenade on the other.

-If it’s spawning season look for leaping salmon on the salmon ladder and keep your eyes peeled in summer for seals to pop their heads up in the bay.
+If it’s spawning season, look for leaping salmon on the salmon ladder.
+In summer, keep your eyes peeled for the seals that pop their heads up in the bay.

 Try not to get stuck on the middle peninsula though.
-It takes a while to close the locks and your kids interest will peter out quickly.
+It takes a while to close the locks and your kids’ interest might peter out before you can move.

 More Great Parks